canada-ca/digital-playbook-guide-numerique/en/9-design-ethical-services.md

 <section class="dpgn-section-guideline">

-## 9.2 Comply with ethical guidelines in the design and use of automated systems (such as the use of artificial intelligence) to make sure everyone receives equal treatment
+## 9.2 Comply with ethical guidelines in the design and use of systems which automate decision making (such as the use of artificial intelligence)

 <div class="dpgn-section-intro-guideline">